Chinese e-commerce sites ditch Dolce & Gabbana in ad backlash

 The blunder was compounded when screenshots were circulated online that appeared to show Dolce & Gabbana designer Stefano Gabbana making negative remarks about China.

 The topic quickly went viral on China’s Twitter-like Weibo platform, with over 120 million views.
-The brand cancelled a fashion show in Shanghai on Wednesday following the backlash.
+The brand canceled a fashion show in Shanghai on Wednesday following the backlash.

-The company later apologised in a statement on Weibo, saying both Gabbana’s and the brand’s accounts had been hacked.
+The company later apologized in a statement on Weibo, saying both Gabbana’s and the brand’s accounts had been hacked.

 The company did not respond to requests for comment on the e-commerce listings.

-Celebrities including “Memoirs of a Geisha” movie star Zhang Ziyi criticised the brand, while singer Wang Junkai said he had terminated an agreement to be the brand’s ambassador.
+Celebrities including “Memoirs of a Geisha” movie star Zhang Ziyi criticized the brand, while singer Wang Junkai said he had terminated an agreement to be the brand’s ambassador.

 The uproar against the brand continued on Thursday, with many groups calling for a boycott of the brand.